openmedlab/PathoDuet/README.md

 **Prepare Dataset**

 If you want to go through the whole process, you need to first prepare the training dataset.
-The training dataset is cropped from TCGA, and should be arranged as
+The H&E training dataset is cropped from TCGA, and should be arranged as
 ```bash
 TCGA
 ├── TCGA-ACC